tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 !!! danger "Extra rules for metadata.in.json"
-    If you want to have your integration script maintained and distributed as a part of the Nuvola Player project, you have to follow rules in [Service Integrations Guidelines](:apps/guidelines.html).
+    If you want to have your integration script maintained and distributed as a part of the Nuvola Apps project, you have to follow rules in [Service Integrations Guidelines](:apps/guidelines.html).

 Integration script
 ==================